geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 The community maintains three active branches:

-* main development branch (master): available for development of new functionality, documentation improvements and bug fixes
+* main development branch (main): available for development of new functionality, documentation improvements and bug fixes
 * stable: bug fixes and back-port of new functionality that do not affect the GeoServer API or significantly affect stability.
 * maintenance: bug fixes